area4lib/area4/CONTRIBUTING.md

 * Python 3 compatible.
 Area4 aims to support Python 3 versions (including PyPy3.5), and does not support versions below Python3.
 The one thing that does not follow this rule is the package info function, which requires F-strings (which are only supported in Python 3.6 and above).

 ## Timing
 Timing is important, all project staff have lives and don't hang 'round this repository 24/7.
-They all are in United States
+They all are in United States eastern time.

 ## Divider style
 The divider style can be found in the `info for devs` section of the documentation.